The Kingsborough Education Program is dedicated to providing access to student activities inside and outside the classroom.

 The club seeks to strengthen and encourage every student, not just those in the Education program; all students are welcome!
 So, please contact us!

-For more information, including meeting times, locations, and planned events, you can e-mail the faculty advisor, Dr. Susan Carpenter, @ firstname.lastname@example.org.
+For more information, including meeting times, locations, and planned events, you can e-mail the faculty advisor, Professor Toni Seddio (office V124).
+She can be reached at firstname.lastname@example.org